 See Balboa Island Vill.
 Inn, Inc. v.
 Lemen, 40 Cal.
 4th 1141, 1147, 156 P.3d 339, 343 (2007), as modified (Apr.
 26, 2007).

 If you or your business is falsely accused of defamation, we can help evaluate your case for potential defenses, Here are some of the most common ones to think about:

 7. There was no publication to a third party

 8. The statement cannot reasonably be seen as referring to the Plaintiff

 If your personal or corporate brand is under attack by internet defamation (or traditional defamation that occurs OFFLINE), contact us to arrange a consultation to discuss your matter with a defamation attorney.
 We can let you know if you have a strong case to pursue against the poster of false and defamatory digital content or other person who is out to damage and tarnish you in the marketplace.

-Call us at (877) 276-5084 or fill out the contact form below to have one of our California defamation lawyers contact you.
-Please leave your name and phone number and usually we will contact you within the hour.
+Call us at (877) 276-5084 to speak with a free speech, anti-SLAPP, defamation law firm.
+Please leave your name and phone number and usually, we will contact you within the hour.